tdauth/wowr/README.md

 * Not enough space for AI to build its base.
 * `CreateRegion` in globals instead of a JASS function crashes the game on saving it.
 * String literals which are longer than 1023 characters will lead to crashes on loading save games.
+* Clicking on buildings selling or training unit types which have the same unit type ID as dependency equivalent will crash the game.

 ## Know Reasons for Desyncs